dfinity/ICRC-1/standards/ICRC-2/README.md

 The number of transfers the `spender` can initiate from the caller's account is unlimited as long as the total amounts and fees of these transfers do not exceed the allowance.
 The caller does not need to have the full token `amount` on the specified account for the approval to succeed, just enough tokens to pay the approval fee.
 The `spender`'s allowance for the account increases or decreases by the `amount` depending on the sign of the `amount` field.
+If the `expires_at` field is not null, the ledger resets the approval expiration time to the specified value.
+The ledger SHOULD reject the request if the caller is the same principal as the spender (no self-approvals allowed).
 The ledger MAY reject the request if the total allowance becomes too large (for example, larger than the total token supply).

 ```candid "Methods" +=